buildbot/buildbot/master/docs/manual/installation/nine-upgrade.rst

 Please be careful to provision enough disk space for your database.

 The old ``c['logHorizon']`` way of configuring is not supported anymore.
-See :bb:cfg:`JanitorConfigurator` to learn how to configure.
+See :bb:configurator:`JanitorConfigurator` to learn how to configure.
 A new ``__Janitor`` builder will be created to help keep an eye on the cleanup activities.

 More Information